dart-lang/pub_semver/README.md

     way to ensure compatibility when depending on a pre-1.0.0 package is to pin the dependency to an exact version.
 Pinned version constraints prevent automatic patch and pre-release updates.
-To avoid this situation, pub defines the "next breaking" version to be the version with the left-most non-zero digit in [major, minor, patch] incremented, and the subsequent digits reset to zero.
-For example, here are some versions along with their next breaking ones:
+To avoid this situation, pub defines the "next breaking" version as the version which increments the major version if it's greater than zero, and the minor version otherwise, resets subsequent digits to zero, and strips any pre-release or build suffix.
+For example, here are some versions along with their next breaking
+    ones:

-    `0.0.3` -> `0.0.4`
+    `0.0.3` -> `0.1.0`
     `0.7.2-alpha` -> `0.8.0`
     `1.2.3` -> `2.0.0`